 Whenever I see these two Pokemon (especially Swalot) I can’t help but think they’re just clones of Grimer and Muk.
-If you didn’t know they’re also Poison types so they similarities are just that much more.
+If you didn’t know they’re also Poison types so the similarities are just that much more obvious.
 Though they do learn some pretty good moves, I usually tend to forget about them as well.

 067: Carvanha, 068: Sharpedo